CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 20. Object-Oriented Programming Principles/README.md

 }

 If we comment out the line ":base(male, weight);", the class AfricanLion will not compile.
 Try it.

 Calling the constructor of a base class happens outside the body of the constructor.
 The idea is that the fields of the base class should be initialized before we start initializing fields of the inheriting class, because they might depend on a base class field.

-Access Modifiers of Class Members and Inheritance
+### Access Modifiers of Class Members and Inheritance

 Let’s review: in the "Defining Classes" chapter, we examined the basic access modifiers.
 Regarding members of a class (methods, properties and member variables) we examined the modifiers public, private and internal.
-Actually, there are two other modifiers: protected and protected internal.
-This is what they mean:
+Actually, there are two other modifiers: **protected and protected internal.** This is what they mean:
-	protected defines class members which are not visible to users of the class (those who initialize and use it), but are visible to all inheriting classes (descendants).
+	-protected defines class members which are not visible to users of the class (those who initialize and use it), but are visible to all inheriting classes (descendants).

 	-protected internal defines class members which are both internal, i.e. visible within the entire assembly, and protected, i.e. not visible outside the assembly, but visible to classes who inherit it (even outside the assembly).

-When a base class is inherited:
+**When a base class is inherited:**
-	All of its public, protected and protected internal members (methods, properties, etc.) are visible to the inheriting class.
+	-All of its public, protected and protected internal members (methods, properties, etc.) are visible to the inheriting class.
-	All of its private methods, properties and member-variables are not visible to the inheriting class.
+	-All of its private methods, properties and member-variables are not visible to the inheriting class.
-	All of its internal members are visible to the inheriting class, only if the base class and the inheriting class are in the same assembly (the same Visual Studio project).
+	-All of its internal members are visible to the inheriting class, only if the base class and the inheriting class are in the same assembly (the same Visual Studio project).

 Here is an example, which demonstrates the levels of visibility with inheritance:

-Felidae.cs
 /// <summary>Latin for "cats"</summary>
 public class Felidae
 {